EnterpriseDB/cnp-bench/README.md

 Benchmarking is focused on two aspects:

-- the storage, which is one of the most critical component for PostgreSQL, by relying on `fio`
+- the storage, which is one of the most critical components for PostgreSQL, by relying on `fio`
 - the database itself, by relying on `pgbench`, PostgreSQL's default benchmarking application

 `cnp-bench` comprises Helm charts for common benchmarking scenarios:

 * Running fio inside Kubernetes on a user-defined storage class;
-* Setting up an user-defined CNP cluster and running a pgbench job on it;
+* Setting up a user-defined CNP cluster and running a pgbench job on it;
-* Setting up a CNP cluster and exposing it via a LoadBalancer, to allow testing CNP from an external location (for example a VM outside Kubernetes).
+* Setting up a CNP cluster and exposing it via a LoadBalancer allows testing CNP from an external location (for example a VM outside Kubernetes).

 ## Requirements